 The General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the Opinions on Severe and Lawful Crackdown on Illegal Securities Activities, which was available to the public on July 6, 2021.
 These opinions emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies.
 These opinions proposed to take effective measures, such as promoting the construction of relevant regulatory systems, to deal with the risks and incidents facing China-based overseas-listed companies and the demand for cybersecurity and data privacy protection.
-Moreover, on January 4, 2022, the CAC and other ministries and commissions (including the CSRC) announced the adoption of the Cybersecurity Review Measures, which became effective on February 15, 2022 and provides that network platform operators possessing personal information of more than one million individual users must undergo a cybersecurity review by the CAC when they seek to have their securities listed on a foreign stock exchange.
+Moreover, on January 4, 2022, the CAC and other ministries and commissions (including the CSRC) announced the adoption of the Cybersecurity Review Measures, which provides that, effective on February 15, 2022, network platform operators possessing personal information of more than one million individual users must undergo a cybersecurity review by the CAC when they seek to have their securities listed on a foreign stock exchange.
 Furthermore, the Standing Committee of the National People's Congress passed the PIPL, which became effective on November 1.
-2021, requires such operators to obtain consent of the user prior to any cross-boarder transfer of personal information, as well as the satisfaction of at least one of the following conditions: (1) a security assessment organized by competent cybersecurity authorities has been passed; (3) a model contract about both parties' rights and obligations formulated by competent cybersecurity authorities with the overseas recipient has been entered into; or (4) any other condition prescribed by laws, administrative regulations or by competent cybersecurity authorities has been satisfied.
+2021, requires such operators to obtain consent of the user prior to any cross-boarder transfer of personal information, as well as the satisfaction of at least one of the following conditions: (1) a security assessment organized by competent cybersecurity authorities has been passed; (2) certification of personal information protection from a specialized institution in accordance with the provisions issued by competent cybersecurity authorities has been passed; (3) a model contract about both parties' rights and obligations formulated by competent cybersecurity authorities with the overseas recipient has been entered into; or (4) any other condition prescribed by laws, administrative regulations or by competent cybersecurity authorities has been satisfied.
 These policies and any related implementation rules to be enacted may subject us to additional compliance requirement.
 As of the date of this prospectus, no official guidance or related implementation rules have been issued in relation to these recently issued opinions, and the interpretation and implementation of these opinions remain unclear at this stage.